Kickers Offenbach: Youth

+Kickers Offenbach II

-Kickers Offenbach IIKickers second team played in the Amateurliga Hessen (III) from 1971–74 until being disbanded after the 1973–74 season.
+Kickers second team played in the Amateurliga Hessen (III) from 1971–74 until being disbanded after the 1973–74 season.
 The reconstituted side reappeared in the Amateuroberliga Hessen (III) in 1984, but were sent down after the relegation of the senior side from the 2.
 Bundesliga.
 The amateur's next appearance of note was in the Oberliga Hessen (IV) in 1999 in a campaign that ended in relegation after a 15th-place finish.
 In 2008–09, it returned to the Hessenliga and finished in fourth place.
 After six seasons in the league the team finished 18th in the Hessenliga in 2014 and was relegated to the Verbandsliga.